WEAPONS and EQUIPMENT

 1. Plastic long sword simulator, such as that from Purpleheart Armory.

-2. Aluminum sword simulator, from MASHS Instructor Paul Wiedorn.
+2. Aluminum sword simulator, from former MASHS Instructor Paul Wiedorn.

-1. The minimum level of personal protection should include a three weapon fencing mask, with or without protection to the back of the head; a three weapon fencing jacket, or TCA tunic, or gambeson; padded gloves; a chest guard for both men and women; and groin protection for the men.
+1. The minimum level of personal protection should include a three weapon fencing mask, with or without protection to the back of the head; a three weapon fencing jacket, or TCA tunic, gambeson, or modern HEMA jackets; padded gloves; a chest guard for both men and women; and groin protection for the men.

 2. For aluminum weapons, the minimum level of personal protection as noted above should be observed.
 In addition a leather or metal gorget is required.
 Also, padded elbow and knee guards should be worn, and any other padding to supplement the jacket, tunic, or gambeson.